Shockvaluemedia/directfanz-project/AWS_SETUP_GUIDE.md

-# 🚀 AWS S3 Setup Guide for DirectFanz
+# 🚀 AWS S3 Setup Guide for DirectFanZProject

-This guide will walk you through setting up AWS S3 for your DirectFanz platform.
+This guide will walk you through setting up AWS S3 for your DirectFanZProject platform.
 Follow each step carefully!

 ## 📋 What We'll Set Up